-(1) IRP work plan.
+- (1) IRP work plan.
 Not later than fifteen months prior to the due date of its IRP, the utility must file a work plan that includes advisory group input and outlines the content of the IRP and expectations for the subsequent two-year progress report.
-The utility must include the following in its work plan:

-(a) The methods for assessing potential resources;
+The utility must include the following in its work plan: - (a) The methods for assessing potential resources;

+Commented [PSE30]: PSE suggests these edits for tone and consistency with other public participation provisions in this rule.
-(b) The due date and proposed schedule for completing its conservation potential assessment, as outlined in WAC 480-109-100(2), and its demand response potential assessment, both of which will serve as inputs to the integrated resource plan;

-(c) A proposed schedule of meetings for the utility's resource planning advisory group and equity advisory group, as established in WAC 480-100-655(2), for the IRP;

-(d) A list of significant topics, consistent with WAC 480-100-620, that will be discussed at each advisory group meeting for the IRP;

-(e) The date the draft IRP will be filed with the commission;

-(f) The date the final IRP will be filed; and

-(g) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the information identified in WAC 480-100-630(1).

-(2) Draft IRP.
-Not later than four months prior to the due date of the final IRP, the utility must file its draft IRP with the commission.
-At minimum, the draft IRP must include fullydeveloped versions of all the elements required under this section and to the extent practicable all appendices and attachments.
+- (b) The due date and proposed schedule for completing its conservation potential assessment, as outlined in WAC 480-109-100(2), and its demand response potential assessment, both of which will serve as inputs to the integrated resource plan; - (c) A proposed schedule of meetings to support effective public participation for the utility's resource planning advisory group and equity advisory group, as established in WAC 480 100 655(2), for the IRP; - (d) A list of significant topics, consistent with WAC 480-100-620, that will be discussed at each advisory group meeting for the IRP; - (e) The date the draft IRP will be filed with the commission; - (f) The date the final IRP will be filed; and - (g) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the information identified in WAC 480-100-630(1). - (2) Draft TRP resource plan portfolio.
+Not later than four months prior to the due date of the final TRP, the utility must file its draft TRP resource plan portfolio with the commission.
+At minimum, the draft TRP resource plan portfolio must include the resource additions, including supply side and demand side resources fully developed versions of all the elements required under this section and to the extent practicable all appendices and attachments.

+Commented [PSE31]: It is not necessary for these rules to require this level of detail in the work plan.
+Also, it is unclear why these two inputs need to have a due date and proposed schedule in the work plan, but not others.

 (3) Two-year progress report work plan.
-Not later than fifteen months prior to the due date of its two-year progress report, the utility must file an updated work plan that outlines the content of the two-year progress report.
-The work plan must include the same elements as described in the IRP work plan in subsection (1), including an updated schedule for all elements described in WAC 480-100-630.
+Not later than fifteen months prior to the due date of its two year progress report, the utility must file an updated work plan that outlines the content of the two-year progress report.
+The work plan must include the same elements as described in the IRP work plan in subsection (1), including an updated schedule for all elements described in WAC 480 100 630.

-(4) Two-year progress report.
-Unless otherwise ordered by the commission, at least every two years after the utility files its IRP, a utility must file a two-year progress report.
+(4) Two year progress report.
+Unless otherwise ordered by the commission, at least every two years after the utility files its IRP, a utility must file a two year progress report.